-- / Establish a strategic board for defence, comprising specialist public and private sector representatives, to drive this sector forward in Greater Lincolnshire - / Deliver the defence innovation centre as part of phase 2 of the Lincoln Science and Innovation Park (LSIP) - / Develop an action plan to grow the cluster, capitalising on the new £16bn increase in defence spending announced at the 2020 Spending Review - / Support defence businesses with room to grow outside of the military compounds, deepening their engagement with Greater Lincolnshire, and raising the profile of the often low-key defence sector.
-We will aim to retain skilled former defence industry workers within Lincolnshire, converting their skills into productive output, and we will work to redevelop and repurpose former defence assets and estates - / Pursue opportunities for relocation of Ministry of Defence staff from Whitehall to Lincolnshire.
+- ❖ Establish a strategic board for defence, comprising specialist public and private sector representatives, to drive this sector forward in Greater Lincolnshire.
+Through the next phase of the Lincoln Science and Innovation Park (LSIP), and capitalising on the new £16bn increase in defence spending announced at the 2020 Spending Review, we will work to develop a detailed understanding of the needs of the defence sector, which is sometimes lost in other sectoral data - Support defence businesses with room to grow outside of the military compounds, deepening their engagement with Greater Lincolnshire, and raising the profile of the often low-key defence sector.
+We will aim to retain skilled former defence industry workers within Lincolnshire, converting their skills into productive output, and we will work to redevelop and repurpose former defence assets and estates. - Pursue opportunities for relocation of Ministry of Defence staff from Whitehall to